Krishnakanth1993/Learnings/MNIST_Model/Reference/ERAS6/Model_Evolution/Optimize/README.md

 ## Conclusion

-All three optimization experiments successfully achieved the target objectives:
+All four optimization experiments successfully achieved the target objectives:

-1. **Maintained lightweight design** (6,132-7,522 parameters)
+1. **Maintained lightweight design** (6,132-7,974 parameters)
 2. **Achieved excellent accuracy** (>99% on all models)
 3. **Demonstrated model stability** (minimal overfitting)
-4. **Validated architectural improvements** (GAP and channel optimization)
+4. **Validated architectural improvements** (GAP, channel optimization, and dual FC)

-The **Opt-3 model with GAP** is recommended for production use due to its superior best test accuracy of 99.41% and excellent generalization performance.
+Both **Opt-3 and Opt-4 models** are recommended for production use due to their superior best test accuracy of 99.41% and excellent generalization performance.
+Opt-4 provides slightly better final test accuracy (99.35% vs 99.33%).